Today is the birthday of my favorite singer of all time.

 Collegeville may or may not have been named after a religious school called “Ursinus” in the central part of Montgomery County. . .
 Or some long ago seminary school.
 I really don’t know, but I rode through it when traveling to one of the last outdoor movie theatres, the one located in Limerick, Pa, a drive-in movie just outside of Pottstown.
 Continue reading

 I heard a banjo strum as I fed the birds outside near the plum tree in my yard this morning.
 Banjo?
 Strumming?
 Where could that have come from, I wondered?

 I went within and felt nothing this morning.
 I knew this day would come, but I thought I would put it off until the day I’d die.
 Yes, I thought I’d have enough juice within to tell my story until I took that last breath.

 But Life fooled me.
 It hit me upside the head, showing me you can’t take anything for granted.
 All things are subject to change.
-All phenomena is transitory, all is impermanent.
-The only permanence that exists is the Love I believe that energizes us and the world we all live in.
+All phenomena are transitory, all are impermanent.
+The only permanence that exists is Love I believe that energizes us and the world we all live in.
 Continue reading

 Day 7 – Total Balance Is Natural Balance

 Question 1 of 4

 Describe three sources of inspiration in your life that keep you aiming to be a better you.

 — Oprah Winfrey and Deepak Chopra’s Free 21-day Meditation

 If I had a magic wand I would wave it and remove all of the hate in our land.
 It would take away the hurt all felt throughout the ages of man from the beginning of time when Cain killed his brother and when a stupid Esau sold his birthrate to his brother Jacob for a lousy bowl of soup.
 Continue reading